-We will here describe the split-class mechanism, central in Geant4 multi-threading, developing a thread-safe split-class starting from our simplified example of G4Class.
-It will be clear that this techniques allows for minimal changes of public API of the classes and thus is very suitable to make thread-safe code without breaking back-compatibility.
+We describe here the split-class mechanism, central to Geant4 multi-threading, by developing a thread-safe splitclass starting from our simplified example of G4Class.
+It will be clear that this technique allows for minimal changes of the public API of the classes and thus is very suitable for making thread-safe code without breaking backward compatibility.

-To better describe the changes we introduce a setter and a getter in the sequential version of our class (e.g. before migration to multi-threading):
+To better describe the changes we introduce a setter and getter methods in the sequential version of our class (e.g. before migration to multi-threading):